OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 | source | Source object                   | The source object contains data for identifying the Sender of the Transmission.<br /><table><tr><th>Field</th><th>Type</th><th>Details</th></tr><tr><td>domain</td><td>String</td><td>The domain of the Sender.</td></tr><tr><td>timestamp</td><td>Integer</td><td>The timestamp of the signature.</td></tr><tr><td>signature</td><td>String</td><td>Encoded signature in UTF-8 of the Tranmission sender.</td></tr></table>|
 <!--partial-end-->

-The Transmission Request list is always associated to Prebid SSO Data that has been used for generating the Seed.
+The Transmission Request list is always associated to PAF Data that has been used for generating the Seed.
 Here is a hypothetical structure of it that we name `data` in the following example: